 Now that we covered the basics, let’s look at why it makes so much sense to start investing in the stock market:

 One of the great things about the stock market is that it is widely accessible.
 You don’t have to be ultra-wealthy, you don’t even have to be an adult.
 For example, I have recently taken steps to open investment accounts for my two kids with Interactive Brokers (which I should have done as soon as they were born!).

 In fact, there are no laws that forbid people to start investing in the stock market, unlike for many other investment alternatives such as hedge funds and private equity investments, which are only legally available to the ultra-rich and institutions such as pension funds and insurance companies.

-As long as you have a valid ID and can give a recent proof of address, you are able to open an account with an online trading platform such as Interactive Brokers or DeGiro and start investing in shares, bonds, and the likes.
+As long as you have a valid ID and can give a recent proof of address, you are able to open an account with an online trading platform such as Interactive Brokers and start investing in shares, bonds, and the likes.

 HANDPICKED RELATED CONTENT

 - 12 Reasons Women Must Invest

 Unlike what Irene thought, it is possible to invest in the stock market with little money, say EUR 1,000.